s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Lazy Evaluation

-Haskell is a lazy language.
+One thing that is not obvious when looking at the definitions from this chapter is that Haskell is a lazy language.
 This means that values are only evaluated when required.
 This has one major benefit: We get a Producer/Consumer pattern behaviour for free.
 For example if we have the lazy function `producer :: Int -> [Int]` producing some list of integers and some consumer consuming `consumer :: [Int] -> Int` this list.
 Then,